Bram2323/PB-Twitch-Mod/README.md

 # Advanced Settings
 - Key: The key/token it will use for authentication, will automatically be filled in if you linked your twitch with the game.
+(Make sure you keep this a secret, you don't want anyone to know what your key/token!)